Wesley-Source/versatile-mobile-joystick/README.md

 2. **Search for joystick.tscn**.
 3. **Drag and drop on any scene you want**.
 4. **Customize the joystick properties** in the Inspector panel.
-5. **Alternatively, download the addons folder and add it to your project**.
+5. **Alternatively, go on the releases addons folder and add it to your project**.

 ## Configuration Options